 When applying radio waves with the exact same frequency as the cesium, it begins to resonate and swings the atoms into a higher energy state.
 This is similar to when an opera singer sings a specific high note that causes a glass to resonate and then shatter.

-So using the quartz crystal's resonance, the frequency pulses it produces are used to determine the frequency of a radio wave transmitter (in hertz a.k.a 'waves per second').
+The idea was to use this heightened energy state to indicate that the radio wave frequency was exactly right.
+So using the quartz crystal's resonance, the frequency pulses it produces are used to determine the frequency of a radio wave transmitter (in hertz, a.k.a. "waves per second").

-For example, if a piece of quartz resonates at 33,138 times per second... the radio transmitter will transmit a frequency of 33,138 Hz.
+Just like counting the number of electrical pulses in a quartz crystal clock, an atomic clock will count the number of frequency waves to determine a very accurate second.
+For example, if a piece of quartz resonates at 33,138 times per second, the radio transmitter will transmit a frequency of 33,138 Hz.
 When the same number of waves are counted from the radio transmitter, we know that a second has passed.

-The flow of higher-energy state cesium atoms are detected by a sensor in the atomic clock.
+The flow of higher-energy-state cesium atoms are detected by a sensor in the atomic clock.
 If the radio wave frequency is exact, cesium atoms will continue to flow through the sensor at their peak rate.

 But if the frequency isn't exactly right, fewer cesium atoms are determined by the sensor.
-In this case, a jolt of electricity is sent to the quartz oscillator which alters the frequency to make it just right for a correct resonating rate of cesium atoms.
+In this case, a jolt of electricity is sent to the quartz oscillator that alters the frequency to make it just right for a correct resonating rate of cesium atoms.
 This process is known as a feedback loop.
 This essentially makes atomic clocks self-correcting.

-What are the Types of Atomic Clocks?
+What Are the Types of Atomic Clocks?

-Other atoms of specific elements are used in atomic clocks for different requirements.
+Atoms of specific elements are used in atomic clocks for different requirements.
 The 3 types of atomic clocks include cesium, hydrogen, and rubidium.